 Emphasize Your Ability to Communicate With The Community

 It’s quite common for a PA to work in acute care centers, clinics, community centers, and large doctor’s offices.
 One thing you’ll need to do in your letter is to show that you understand who you will be serving, that you can treat them with empathy, and that you can communicate with them.
-Ideally, you will use your letter to show that you can help educate your patients and involve them in their own healthcare.
+Ideally, you will use your medical cover letter to show that you can help educate your patients and involve them in their own healthcare.
 Here’s an example:

 “The community your clinic serves is 80% Hispanic.
 In addition to speaking Spanish fluently, I have worked extensively with immigrants from LatinX countries.
 I am confident that I will be able to adequately assess these patients, and communicate with them about their health concerns.”